Let me help you banish those winter blues with this list of things to do in Devon in January 2026.

 January is quite often light on events, but some do roll over from Christmas and there is the odd gem without a festive theme.

-Peter Pan at Exeter Corn Exchange – until 1 January 2025
+- Exeter Corn Exchange – Wizard of Oz – selected dates until 1 January 2026

 The Bay of Lights free light trail returned to Torbay this winter and continues into the front end of January.